Now accepting TRT applications for summer 2014!

-Teachers selected as a TRT spend 8-10 weeks working side-by-side with park rangers performing various duties such as developing lesson plans for the Tule Lake Unit's first education kit, reviewing existing education materials, and undertaking special projects.
-The TRT program provides a stipend, and professional development credits can be earned through University of Colorado, Denver.
+Teachers selected as a TRT spend 8-10 weeks working side-by-side with park rangers performing various duties such as developing on-site activities for students to do while attending a field trip at Tule Lake, create pre & post lesson plans, review existing education materials, and undertaking special projects.
+The TRT program provides a stipend, and earn 3 graduate credit hours through University of Colorado, Denver.
 Once they return to their schools, teacher-rangers bring their national park knowledge and experiences into the classrooms to engage students, faculty, and staff in lessons and activities that relate to the Tule Lake Unit and other national park sites.

 To the Tule Lake Unit: